AI-for-Business/RAG-Demonstrator/README.md

 Activate the virtual environment: `source venv/bin/activate`.

 Inside the venv, install the required packages: `pip install -r requirements.txt`

+Finally, copy the .env.example file to a normal .env file and paste a valid openai key.
+Do not commit this key, ever.

 ## Running the Demonstrator